Cournflaeik/Greenfield/readme.md

 # RubberDuckyEvents sick API
-A nice API where you can
+A nice API where you can do the following things.

 ## Users
 - add users